 6. Using Salt and Sugar to Preserve

-Prior to the invention of modern refrigeration, most foods were preserved by using sugar, salt, or a combination of the two.
+Before the invention of modern refrigeration, most foods were preserved by using sugar, salt, or a combination of the two.
 Salt and sugar help preserve meats, fruits, and vegetables by reducing water content and inhibiting microbial development.

 Jams and jellies are frequent sugar-preserved meals, while some of the most commonly salt-preserved foods include: